cap-js-community/websocket/README.md

 ### Event Contexts

 It is possible to broadcast events to a subset of clients.
-By entering or exiting contexts, the server can be instructed to determined based on the event, to which subset of clients the event shall be emitted.
+By entering or exiting contexts, the server can be instructed to determine to which subset of clients the event shall be emitted, based on the event.
 To specify which data parts of the event are leveraged for setting up the context, the annotation `@websocket.context` or `@ws.context` is available on event element level (alternatives include `@websocket.broadcast.context` or `@ws.broadcast.context`).
 For static contexts